KamilRAliyev/Moneta/backend/docs/transactions-api.md

 - **Reference**: Transaction reference number
 - **Type**: Transaction type (debit/credit)

+## Statement Information

+Each transaction response includes complete statement information in the `statement` field:

+- **id**: Statement unique identifier
+- **filename**: Original filename of the uploaded statement
+- **file_path**: Full path to the stored statement file
+- **file_hash**: SHA-256 hash of the original file
+- **mime_type**: MIME type of the uploaded file
+- **processed**: Whether the statement has been processed for transactions
+- **created_at**: Timestamp when the statement was uploaded

+This eliminates the need for separate API calls to get statement details and provides complete context for each transaction.

 ## Features

 - **Flexible Storage**: Transactions stored as JSON for maximum flexibility
 - **Content Search**: Full-text search across transaction content
 - **Pagination**: Efficient pagination for large datasets
 - **Statement Linking**: Transactions linked to their source statements
+- **Statement Information**: Each transaction includes complete statement details
 - **Duplicate Prevention**: Hash-based duplicate detection
 - **Batch Processing**: Process multiple transactions from single statement
 - **Content Preview**: Quick preview of transaction content without full details